adrigarma/preparing-for-influenza-season/README.md

 04. **Visuals** - storyboard and data storytelling
 - [Preparing for Influenza Season - Tableau Storyboard](<04 Visuals/Influenza_storyboard.twbx>)

+**File Access Note**

+Due to GitHub’s file size limitations, Excel (.xlsx) and Tableau (.twbx) files cannot be previewed directly in the browser.

+To explore the datasets or the storyboard:
+- Click “View raw” or the download icon (⬇️) to download each file to your device.
+- Open Excel files locally to review the data and analysis steps.
+- Open Tableau files (.twbx) using Tableau Desktop or Tableau Public for full interactivity.

 ## Explore the Interactive Storyboard**
 Experience the full version here: